 The Contesting Marginality (UTMA) project focuses on the Boreal forests of Inland Scandinavia.
 It combines the research project Contesting Marginality: The Boreal Forest of Inland Scandinavia and the Worlds Outside, AD – 1500 AD funded by the Swedish Research Council (VR), with the communication project Explorative Imaginaries funded by the Swedish Foundation for Humanities and Social Sciences (RJ).

 The boreal forest of Scandinavia contains contested landscapes characterised by tensions between state and commercial interests, development efforts and local land-use.
 Current rewilding efforts have resulted in increasing numbers of large predators, such as the bear and the wolf, favoured by people interested in restoring biodiversity; other predominantly hunters and small scale farmers, express concern over the increasing numbers of predators.
-The forestry – which currently can be said to have preferential right of interpretation of forest use – dominate over alternative uses of the forest, for example reindeer and livestock herding.
+The forestry – which currently can be said to have a preferential right of interpretation of forest use – dominate over alternative uses of the forest, for example, reindeer and livestock herding.

 We want to highlight the rural edge as an important arena for social interaction and innovation, able to maintain and improving social sustainability of the long term, in contrast to sometimes negative views of the inland forest region as static, peripheral and underdeveloped.
 The project will address these issues by drawing upon a theoretical framework of niche construction, landscape domestication and entanglement, and by studying relict hotspots of biocultural heritage, which are visible remains of past practices in the landscape, in archaeological sites, in place names and as responses in the forests vegetation and soils as reconstructed from pollenanalyses and vegetation inventories.

 A focal point of the methodology will be a geodatabase linked to a webbased platform for compilation and dissemination of research results, incorporating social media.
 Interactive maps, digital landscape models, local history and situated knowledges, audio-visual representation and music, photography and art.
 The platform will allow both an integrated platform for advanced spatial analyses and communication with stakeholder and larger audiences outside the project.
-Apps will build on share- ware existing GIS and social media online resources, available online and readily accessible.
+Apps will build on shareware existing GIS and social media online resources, available online and readily accessible.

-We will collaborate closely with existing heritage organisations and as a first step focus on specific parishes with a living heritage tradition, such as the Ängersjö Parish.
+We will collaborate closely with existing heritage organisations and as a first step focuses on specific parishes with a living heritage tradition, such as the Ängersjö Parish.
 Building on Eliassons (2013) careful documentation of farms and family history in Ängersjö, we will expand oral history and interviews for a life history project focusing on the elders in the community.

 Forms of visualisation will be key in the project either through photography, arts and film.
 One of our approaches will be to recreate the sensual experience of the forests.
 A soundscape is a sound or combination of sounds that forms or arises from the environment.
-We use forest sounds blended with the sounds of human practices exploring the past and present day practices in the forest.
-Soundscape include recordings of animals, wind, human practices and the dissonance of these sounds together.
+We use forest sounds blended with the sounds of human practices exploring the past and present-day practices in the forest.
+Soundscape includes recordings of animals, wind, human practices and the dissonance of these sounds together.
 The recorded sounds will be experimentally mixed with music composition, possible themes are clearing the forest, reindeer hers trundling across the mounting, the melting snow in the spring, the smelting of iron, the herding of the cows for summer grazing, and industrial forestry.
 Visual representations will also aim to recreate the sensual and bodily experience of past and present forest activities and livelihood.
-In particular we will focus on the activity nodes in the landscape as identified by the Contesting Marginality and the sounds and practices of this Biocultural Heritage.
+In particular, we will focus on the activity nodes in the landscape as identified by the Contesting Marginality and the sounds and practices of this Biocultural Heritage.

 Follow UTMA on Facebook!